Higgs interference effects in top-quark pair production in the 1HSM: Results

-We consider a benchmark point to be excludable if $|S| / \sqrt{B} > 2$.
-However, this can only be seen as a simplified estimate, since we do not take into account either top decays, phase space cuts, or experimental systematics.
-We find that purely based on statistical uncertainties benchmark points with $M_{h_2} = 700$ GeV could be excluded already from Run 2 alone.
-For benchmark points with $M_{h_2} = 1000$ GeV, these may be excluded from Run 3 or HL-LHC data for $\theta = \theta_2$ but only from HL-LHC data for $\theta = \theta_2$.
-Benchmark points with $M_{h_2} = 1500$ GeV cannot be excluded in any of the three scenarios and thus will not be excluded in any practical LHC set-up.
-In order to test such scenarios future collider projects like the FCC-hh are essential.
+We consider a benchmark point to be excludable if the significance is larger than $2$.
+Using the full $t\bar{t}$ data set, we find that purely based on statistical uncertainties all benchmark points with $M_{h_2} = 700$ GeV and $1000$ GeV could only barely be excluded at the HL-LHC.
+However, this can only be seen as a simplified, very preliminary estimate, since we do not take into account the top decays, phase space cuts, or experimental systematics.
+Even this simplified significance estimate cannot exclude benchmark points with $M_{h_2} = 1500$ GeV in any of the three scenarios.
+When the data set is limited to the $4e$+$4\mu$+$2e2\mu$ final state, no benchmark point is projected to be excludable.

+We note that experimental efficiencies $\varepsilon < 1$ may further reduce the measured $t\bar{t}$ cross sections, and theoretical uncertainties also need to be taken into account.
+In table~\ref{table:masswindows}, in addition to $S/B$ the relative total experimental uncertainty of the background is given, as estimated in table~5 of ref.~\cite{Durieux:2022cvf}.
+This comparison highlights the need for a significant reduction of the background uncertainties, before a realistic chance to exclude the 1HSM in this channel at the HL-LHC will materialise.

+In a comprehensive, realistic analysis, the prospects of exclusion at the LHC hence appear slim.
+On the other hand, when top decays are included applying more sophisticated, differential methods (see figure~\ref{fig:ratio}) to enhance the signal over background ratio and possibly increasing the data set by including additional $W$ boson decay modes in the analysis may result in sizeable improvements.
+We are encouraged by the fact that the semi-leptonic decay modes are now also being exploited in experimental $t\bar{t}$ analyses~\cite{ATLAS:2024vxm}.
+The situation will evidently improve at planned future colliders like the FCC-hh.

 \FloatBarrier